The tools you need to get started.

 Wire Tools

+You will need to run wire from the wire terminals to the drivers.
 Cheap wire strippers and crimpers are fine to start.
 You can upgrade later once you’ve built a few boxes.

 Finishing Options